-We have recently purchased a subscription to the Tapestry Online Learning journal which provides greater opportunity to share and celebrate with families children's experiences and learning both at home and in pre-school through observation, photos and ongoing discussions.
+We offer the Tapestry Online Learning journal which provides greater opportunity to share and celebrate with families children's experiences and learning both at home and in pre-school through observation, photos and ongoing discussions.

 At Dinton Pre-school we treat every child as an individual.
 Initially we arrange for parents to visit Dinton Pre-school with their child at which time we will introduce you to the setting manager and your child’s key person.
 Their role is to develop trusting sensitive relationships with parents and children to enable respectful sharing of information.
 If you have any concerns about your child’s development you can request a meeting to discuss this in private with them or with the setting SENCO (Special Educational Needs Co-ordinator) Ongoing observational assessments are made of all children and are linked to the Development Matters ages and stages of development which in some cases may identify additional individual needs.
 In these circumstances the manager would arrange a meeting with you, your key person and the SENCO to discuss how we can best support your child’s learning and development.
 In addition we also undertake a ‘progress check at age 2’ which provides parents/carers with a short written summary of their child’s development in the Early Years Foundation Stage (EYFS) ‘prime areas of learning’; Communication and language; Physical development; and Personal, social and emotional development.
 If you have existing or receive subsequent reports from health care professionals, such as health visitors and speech and language therapists which identify your child’s individual needs we would appreciate you sharing these with us in order that our planning remains appropriate to your child’s needs.
 Our SENCO will offer support and advice to your child’s key person and other practitioners in our setting.
 She will also, with your consent, liaise with outside professionals, including representatives from the Buckinghamshire Learning Trust Early Years’ Service to seek advice and support if necessary.
 If you have any concerns about your child at any time you should speak with either the setting manager or your child’s key person who will be able to advise you further.